 The Main Course

-For us, it has to be a Traditional Roast Turkey and as we don’t have it very often we all enjoy it for Christmas dinner.
-As with any roast dinner its really all about the timing which is why my time plan comes in so handy.
+For us, it has to be a roast turkey.
+As with any roast dinner success is really all about the timing which is why my time plan comes in so handy.

-No roast dinner is complete without perfect Roast Potatoes
+No roast dinner is complete without roast potatoes and a selection of seasonal vegetables

 Honey Roasted Carrots and Parsnips from Charlottes Lively Kitchen